soham627/coauthor-nlp-analysis/README.md

 ## COAUTHOR Dataset & Acknowledgments

-- This research is based on the **COAUTHOR dataset**, a human-AI collaborative writing dataset that records keystroke-level interactions with GPT-3.
+- This research is based on the **CoAuthor dataset**, a human-AI collaborative writing dataset that records keystroke-level interactions with GPT-3.
-- Learn more about the dataset here: [COAUTHOR Project](https://coauthor.stanford.edu/).
+- Learn more about the dataset here: [CoAuthor Project](https://coauthor.stanford.edu/).
-- This study was inspired by the original **COAUTHOR paper**: [Read the paper](https://arxiv.org/abs/2201.06796).
+- This study was inspired by the original **CoAuthor paper**: [Read the paper](https://arxiv.org/abs/2201.06796).
 - Special thanks to Professor Mina Lee for guidance on this research.

 ---